KDE/documentation-develop-kde-org/content/docs/kirigami/components-inlinemessages.md

 ## Basic inline message

 `Kirigami.InlineMessage` components have two important properties to be mindful of:
 - `visible`: by default this is set to false, so that the message only appears when you explicitly want it to.
-This can be overriden if you wish by setting it to true.
+This can be overridden if you wish by setting it to true.
 When a hidden inline message is set to be visible, you get a nice animation.
 - `text`: here is where you set the text of your inline message.

 {{< sections >}}